josiegleeson/GenomeProtSC/README.md

   - [Visualisation](#4-visualisation-1)

 ## Installation
+Note: Option 1 and 2 are under development and not yet available.

 ### Option 1 (recommended): Run the shiny application with Docker
 Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and the application running in the background before you begin.